Sorting your Content

 Editing & Proofreading

-Always include a copyright and/or disclaimer clause within your ebook.
+Always include a copyright and/or disclaimer clause within your book or ebook.
 The content depends on your subject matter but are generally very similar.
 I can help you find something suitable to include if required.

 Do I include a contents page?
 Do I have chapters or headings?
 Do I include author details?
 The answer to these questions depends on your ebook and what you are going to use it for.
 The golden rule is to keep your potential reader happy by making your ebook as efficient and easy to navigate as possible.